Rufus River massacre: Massacre

-Moorhouse's report was disputed by Robinson, who stated that "thirty to forty were killed, and as many wounded", and later by James Collins Hawker, who wrote in his book Early Experiences in South Australia (1899: p.
-79): "The firing lasted about fifteen minutes, 30 natives were killed, 10 wounded and 4 taken prisoner ...
-This was the Protector's report but in after years when I was residing on the Murray and had learnt the language of the natives, I ascertained that a much larger number had been killed..."
+Moorhouse's account of casualties was disputed by Robinson, who stated that "thirty to forty were killed, and as many wounded".
+James Collins Hawker wrote in his book Early Experiences in South Australia (1899: p.
+79): "The firing lasted about fifteen minutes, 30 natives were killed, 10 wounded and 4 taken prisoner...this was the Protector's report but in after years when I was residing on the Murray and had learnt the language of the natives, I ascertained that a much larger number had been killed".
+In his travels through the region several years later, Charles Sturt documented that thirty of the killed were interred in a mass grave on the banks of Lake Victoria, the mound of which was still visible.